What to see in Saumur France: the pearl of the Anjou

 Saumur France a UNESCO World Heritage Site

 Saumur is classified as a City of Art and History and a UNESCO World Heritage Site.
 It is famous for its ‘habitations troglodytes’ or cave dwellings, its celebrated local wines and some of the best restaurants in the Loire Valley.
-The town is also renowned for its national riding school which the Ecole Nationale d’Equitation, which is home to the French Cadre Noir equestrian corps.
+The town is also renowned for its national riding school the Ecole Nationale d’Equitation, which is home to the French Cadre Noir equestrian corps.

 What are the Troglodyte Caves?

 The Troglodyte Caves of Saumur were historically used for hundreds of years by the working people of the Loire Valley.
-These cave homes were carved out of the tufa limestone cliffs in the region and today there are over 1,500 km of these cave dwellings that are used as galleries, museums, restaurants homes and wine storage.
+These cave homes were carved out of the tufa limestone cliffs in the region and today there is over 1,500 km of these cave dwellings that are used as galleries, museums, restaurants homes and wine storage.

 As you drive into Saumur you will pass many wine companies that are using the caves to store their wines.
 You can tour and taste many of the wine varieties grown in this region.
-For a wine lover, Saumur France is a perfect vacation for Oenophile.
+For a wine lover, Saumur France is a perfect vacation for Oenophiles.